 Winter Ski Area Transportation

 During the winter, Mt.
 Hood Meadows offers round-trip transportation from Portland to the mountain, offering pick-up in three locations around Portland including Tualatin, Beaverton and Gateway.
 The luxury, biodiesel-fueled motorcoaches drop off right in front of the main lodge at Mt.
 Hood Meadows.
 Discounted lift tickets and reduced-rate beginner packages are also offered with your $25 bus ticket.
 Tickets go on sale one month in advance and are available for purchase through the Mt.
 Hood Meadows website.

-Timberline Lodge & Ski Area offers winter transportation up to the resort from locations around Government Camp beginning November 24 though March.
-The Timberline Resort Shuttle operates on weekends and holidays from 10:00 a.m. – 6:00 p.m.
-This local shuttle offers continuous round-trip circulation with three stops in Government Camp at Mt.
+Timberline Lodge & Ski Area offers winter transportation up to the resort from locations around Government Camp beginning November 23 though March 24, 2019.
+The Timberline Resort Shuttle operates on weekends and holidays from 9:00 a.m. – 4:30 p.m.
+This local shuttle offers continuous round-trip circulation with two stops in Government Camp at Mt.
 Hood Brewing and Summit Ski Area (now owned and operated by Timberline), on up to the Crescent at Timberline’s Wy’East Day Lodge.
 The first pickup is at 9:00 am at Mt.
 Hood Brewing, the last pickup is at 4:30 pm at the Crescent Day Lodge.